Is Halloumi Supposed to Be Squeaky? (Solved!)

 But are there any other cheeses that squeak when we eat them?

-There are several other kinds of cheese that have this same characteristic.
+Several other kinds of cheese have this same characteristic.

 The most obvious one is paneer.